 Savan spent the majority of his 15 year career in the Life Sciences industry working with hundreds of public and private corporations as a Healthcare Investment Banker at Citigroup, Deutsche Bank.
 From Analyst through Managing Director, he led ~40 financing, IPO, and M&A deals, totaling $35+ billion in deal value, and experienced many invaluable business and scientific lessons from his work with clients across the spectrum of drug, diagnostic, and device technologies such as Amgen, Anacor, Boston Scientific, Eli Lilly, Intermune, Map Pharma, Masimo, Medtronic, Omeros, Pacific Biosciences, and many others.
 While a Vice President at Deutsche Bank, Savan was selected to lead the firm's build-out of its Healthcare business into Asia, leading to IPO's of the two largest healthcare companies in China, Shanghai Pharma and Fosun Pharma.
 Savan began his career as a Bioengineer at Life Technologies.

-Savan graduated with a M.S.E. in Bioengineering from the University of Pennsylvania, with an emphasis in Business from Wharton and a B.S.E. in Bioengineering focused in Computer Science from the University of California at Berkeley.
+Savan graduated with a M.S.E. in Bioengineering from the University of Pennsylvania and a B.S.E. in Bioengineering focused in Computer Science from the University of California at Berkeley.

-After many years of academic and professional experience in the healthcare field, a deeply personal experience later in life gave Savan a new perspective into how much healthcare needed to change – his mother was abruptly diagnosed with stage IVb cancer.
-This compelled Savan to ask “where were all the signs” and “isn't there a better way,” which led to BioTrillion.
+After many years of academic and professional experience in the healthcare field, a deeply personal experience later in life gave Savan a new perspective into how much healthcare needed to change – his mother was abruptly diagnosed with stage 4b cancer.
+This compelled Savan to ask “where were all the signs” and “isn't there a better way,” which led to him returning to his Bioengineering roots and founding BioTrillion, Inc.

 Sunil brings over 20 years of biotech management and R&D experience, with significant emphasis on dealmaking to enable value creation from innovation.
 Most recently, he was EVP & CFO of OncoMed Pharmaceuticals (NASDAQ: OMED), a cancer therapeutics company.
 He is also currently a member of the Board of Directors of Ligand Pharmaceuticals (NASDAQ: LGND).
 Sunil has also held roles in finance, business development, and marketing, including positions with OncoMed, BiPar, Allos, Connetics, Abgenix, and Gilead.
 Earlier in his career, he was with McKinsey & Company advising both biotech and high tech companies.
 Sunil started his career in the lab, including working as an analytical protein chemist with ZymoGenetics.
 He is passionate about leveraging novel technologies to improve healthcare, with a particular interest in opportunities at the intersection of the revolutions taking place in IT and biotech.